 "In the morning say to yourself: I will meet the busybody, the ungrateful, the arrogant, the deceitful, the envious, the antisocial."

-That's not pessimism.
-That's a man who's been Emperor long enough to know what Tuesdays are like.
+That is not pessimism.
+That is a man who had been Emperor long enough to know what Tuesdays are like.

-Seneca puts it more directly: the blow is gentler when it's been anticipated.
-If you've already imagined the meeting going badly, the actual meeting — which is rarely as bad as the imagined one — lands softer.
-You've rehearsed your composure.
-You've pre-loaded your response.
-You're not scrambling.
+Seneca puts it more directly: the blow lands gentler when it has been anticipated.
+If you have already imagined the meeting going badly, the actual meeting, which is rarely as bad as the imagined one, lands softer.
+You have rehearsed your composure.
+You are not scrambling.

 This is worth being clear about, because the line is real.

 Catastrophising is open-ended.
 It spirals.
 It asks what if with no off-ramp, no timer, no plan.
-It's your mind at 3am, running worst-case scenarios on a loop, each one worse than the last, none of them paired with anything useful.
+It is your mind at 3am, running worst-case scenarios on a loop, each one worse than the last, none of them paired with anything useful.

 The premeditation of adversity is bounded.
-It's time-boxed.
-You name the risk, sort what's in your control, make a plan, and close with gratitude.
+It is time-boxed.
+You name the risk, sort what is in your control, make a plan, and close with gratitude.
 The whole thing might take five minutes.
-The difference isn't in the content — it's in the container.
+Catastrophising has no container.
+Premeditation is the container.

 Think of it this way: catastrophising is getting lost in the dark.
 Premeditation is walking in with a torch, looking around, and walking back out.

-I've found it useful to work with three tiers.
+I work with three tiers.
 Not because everything needs to be a system, but because the depth of the premeditation should match the stakes.
-You don't need a 40-minute pre-mortem before a routine Wednesday.
+You do not need a 40-minute pre-mortem before a routine Wednesday.
 And you probably need more than five minutes before launching something that scares you.

 Start with Tier 1 for a week.
-If your mind stays steady — not flooded — move to Tier 2.
+If your mind stays steady rather than flooded, move to Tier 2.
 Run Tier 3 weekly, or before anything that makes your palms sweat.

 Name two likely frictions.
 Not worst-case scenarios.
 Likely ones.
 "The client will push back on the timeline."
 "The kids will be difficult at bedtime."
 Things with a better-than-coin-flip chance of actually happening.

 Sort them.
-For each one, ask: what's up to me here, and what isn't?
+For each one, ask: what is up to me here, and what is not?
 My preparation is up to me.
-Their reaction isn't.
+Their reaction is not.
 My tone on the call is up to me.
-Whether they agree isn't.
-This is the dichotomy of control in action — not as a concept, but as a 60-second sorting exercise.
-[Internal link suggestion: link to your dichotomy of control article here]
+Whether they agree is not.
+This is the dichotomy of control in action.
+Not as a concept, as a 60-second sorting exercise.

 Write one if-then for each.
-If the client pushes back, I'll ask which deliverable they'd cut to hit the date.
-If bedtime goes sideways, I'll take a breath and remember that this phase ends.
+If the client pushes back, I will ask which deliverable they would cut to hit the date.
+If bedtime goes sideways, I will take a breath and remember that this phase ends.
 Keep it concrete.
 Keep it small.

 Close with three gratitudes.
-This isn't optional decoration.
-The premeditation of adversity works partly because of the contrast — you look at what could go wrong, then you look at what's already right.
-The gratitude isn't there to make you feel warm.
-It's there to recalibrate.
+This is not decoration.
+The premeditation of adversity works partly because of the contrast: you look at what could go wrong, then you look at what is already right.
+The gratitude is not there to make you feel warm.
+It is there to recalibrate.

-That's it.
+That is it.
 Five minutes.
-You've just done the practice that Marcus Aurelius did before running the Roman Empire.
+You have just done the practice Marcus Aurelius did before running the Roman Empire.
 Though admittedly his frictions were a bit more dramatic than a delayed Zoom call.

-Use this when you've got something specific weighing on you — a project with moving parts, a conversation you've been avoiding, a week where several things could break at once.
+Use this when something specific is weighing on you.
+A project with moving parts, a conversation you have been avoiding, a week where several things could break at once.

 Start by categorising.
 Work, health, relationships, money.
 Write down the two or three risks that are actually occupying mental bandwidth right now.
 Not theoretical risks.
 The ones keeping you up.

-For each one, score it loosely — how likely is it (low, medium, high), and how much would it hurt (1 to 5)?
-This isn't a corporate risk matrix.
-It's just a way of being honest with yourself about which fears deserve attention and which ones are noise.
+For each one, score it loosely.
+How likely is it (low, medium, high), and how much would it hurt (1 to 5)?
+This is not a corporate risk matrix.
+It is a way of being honest with yourself about which fears deserve attention and which are noise.

 Then for each risk, write three things: what you can do to prevent it, what you can prepare in case it happens anyway, and one if-then response.

-And a Stoic reframe: "Even if this happens, it can't touch my character.
-My task is to respond with [courage / temperance / justice / wisdom]."
+And a Stoic reframe: "Even if this happens, it cannot touch my character.
+My task is to respond with courage, or temperance, or justice, or wisdom."
 Pick the virtue that fits.

-If you want to go further, end with a 60-second View From Above — zoom out from your desk to the room, to the building, to the city, to the earth.
+If you want to go further, end with a 60-second View From Above.
+Zoom out from your desk to the room, the building, the city, the earth.
 Watch today's problem shrink.
-It doesn't disappear.
+It does not disappear.
 But it takes its proper size.
-[Internal link suggestion: link to your View From Above article or meditation]

 Save this for the big stuff.
 A launch.
 A move.
 A negotiation.
 A season of your life where the stakes are real and you want to walk in with your eyes open.

 Run a solo pre-mortem.
-Imagine it's 90 days from now and the thing failed.
-Not "might fail" — failed.
+Imagine it is 90 days from now and the thing failed.
+Not "might fail".
+Failed.
 Now list fifteen reasons why.
 Be specific.
-Be honest.
-Don't just write "poor planning" — write "I didn't test the checkout flow with real users because I was too attached to the timeline."
+Do not write "poor planning".
+Write "I didn't test the checkout flow with real users because I was too attached to the timeline."
 The more specific the failure, the more useful the prevention.

 Cluster and counter-measure.
-Group your fifteen reasons into themes — usually you'll find three or four.
+Group your fifteen reasons into themes.
+Usually you will find three or four.
 For each cluster, write a mitigation and an early warning signal.
 What would you see in week two that tells you this failure mode is starting?

 Run a fear-setting page.
-Three columns, borrowed from Tim Ferriss but rooted in the same Stoic soil: define the realistic worst case, write what you'd do to prevent it, then write what you'd do to repair it if it happened anyway.
-Most worst cases, when you actually write them down, are survivable.
+Three columns, borrowed from Tim Ferriss but rooted in the same Stoic soil: define the realistic worst case, write what you would do to prevent it, then write what you would do to repair it if it happened anyway.
+Most worst cases, once written down, are survivable.
 The fear lives in the vagueness.

 Make a virtue pledge.
-"This week I'll practise courage by making the ask I've been avoiding."
-"This week I'll practise temperance by closing the laptop at 6pm."
+"This week I will practise courage by making the ask I have been avoiding."
 Then block the preventive actions on your calendar.
-If it's not scheduled, it's a wish.
+If it is not scheduled, it is a wish.

 If you lead a team, the pre-mortem works even better in a group.
 Give everyone five minutes to silently list reasons the project failed, then share and cluster.
-It surfaces risks that nobody would have raised in a normal meeting because they didn't want to be the pessimist.
+It surfaces risks nobody would have raised in a normal meeting, because nobody wanted to be the pessimist.

-I'll give you three quick examples from my own use, because the practice only makes sense when it's grounded in something real.
+Three quick examples from my own use, because the practice only makes sense grounded in something real.

 A podcast launch.
 Risk: the guest cancels last minute.
 Prevention: confirm 48 hours out, have a solo episode outline ready.
-If-then: if they cancel day-of, I record the solo episode and move on.
-The guest didn't cancel.
-But I was calmer in the lead-up because I wasn't relying on something outside my control.
+If-then: if they cancel on the day, I record the solo episode and move on.
+The guest did not cancel.
+But I was calmer in the lead-up because I was not relying on something outside my control.

 A hard conversation.
 Risk: the other person gets defensive.
 Prevention: send an agenda beforehand with my intent ("I want to understand, not blame").
 Preparation: rehearse two empathetic statements I can use if things get heated.
 If-then: if voices rise, I suggest a 10-minute break and come back with a steel-man of their position.
-[Internal link suggestion: link to your anger or difficult conversations article]
+There is more on this territory in how to let go of anger.

 None of these are dramatic.
-That's the point.
-The premeditation of adversity isn't about preparing for catastrophe.
-It's about not being caught flat-footed by the ordinary difficulties that make up most of a life.
+That is the point.
+The premeditation of adversity is not about preparing for catastrophe.
+It is about not being caught flat-footed by the ordinary difficulties that make up most of a life.

-If you've never done this before, here's the smallest possible version.
-Takes three minutes.
+If you have never done this before, here is the smallest possible version.
+It takes three minutes.

 Before bed, open a note on your phone or a page in your journal.
 Write down two things that might go wrong tomorrow.
-For each one, write one sentence about what you'd do if it happened.
-Then write one thing you're grateful for right now.
+For each one, write one sentence about what you would do if it happened.
+Then write one thing you are grateful for right now.

-That's it.
-You've just practised the premeditation of adversity.
+That is the whole practice.
 Do it for a week and see what shifts.
-Not in your circumstances — in the space between the event and your reaction.
+Not in your circumstances.
+In the space between the event and your reaction.

 FAQ